acm-projects/Nostalgio/README.md

 ## Competition 🫢
 * Spotify - even though they have recommended playlists, they not location based and don't have a feature to save these memories onto a map
 * Shazam - Shazam identifies songs based on audio samples and offers a way to discover new music.
 It also has some location-based features that show popular songs in specific areas.
 But it does not have the memory map

+## Possible Roadblocks 🧠
+- Implementing real-time updates (e.g., live location tracking, real-time music recommendations) can be complex
+  - Start with basic real-time features and add more complexity as needed
+- Integrating multiple APIs
+  - Take time to understand how Mapbox & Spotify API works, especially first 2 weeks

 ## Meet the Team